Blog

 Protect your investment now

 You invest time and money to build your sending reputation with the major ISPs.
 Don’t leave all that hard work to chance!
-Start protecting your goodwill using email suppression lists.
-Who knows, like Warren Buffett said, your reputation might last a good 20+ years!
+Start protecting your goodwill using suppression lists.
+Who knows, as Warren Buffett said, your reputation might last a good 20+ years!

 Do you have any special automations for treating blocklisted recipients in your workflow?
 Share in the comments.